revaturelabs/interviewquestions/Java/Java 8/stream api.md

 <details><summary> Show Answer</summary>

-- when we need the result of the stream to be in finite numbers.
+- when we need the result of the stream to be finite numbers.
-- Example : return the numnber of employees working in particular department.
+- Example: return the number of employees working in a particular department.

 </details>